nevzheng/gp18845/README.md

 go to http://localhost:8080/test_files/test.html

 ## How to run consumer with rust server backend
-use "export" to se environment variable CONTENT_ROOT to point to content folder
+use "export" to set environment variable CONTENT_ROOT to point to content folder
 > cargo run